Moving to Koh Rong, Cambodia

 If you are thinking about moving to Koh Rong, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Koh Rong can vary greatly depending on the type of accommodation.
 For a basic bungalow or guesthouse room, one might expect to pay around $10 to $20 per night.
 Mid-range hotels or resorts can cost anywhere from $50 to $100 per night.
 Luxury accommodations can cost upwards of $200 per night.
 For long-term rentals, a basic house or apartment can cost around $200 to $500 per month.
-However, these prices can fluctuate based on factors such as location, amenities, and the time of year," said one expat in Koh Rong.
+However, these prices can fluctuate based on factors such as location, amenities, and the time of year," remarked one expat in Koh Rong, Cambodia.

 Should I buy or rent a home in Koh Rong?